The Economic Landscape: March 2026

 - Order 4: Two Americas emerge — one participating in the AI economy with partial protection from the landscape’s pressures, one absorbing the full compound impact without structural support

 The pragmatic discriminator resolves this fork: observable data already shows the divergence.
 The Yale Budget Lab documents that tariff costs concentrate on lower-income households.
-The Deloitte adoption survey documents the 34/37 adoption split.
+The Deloitte adoption survey documents the 34/30/37 adoption split (deep, limited, non-adoption).
 CBO scoring documents the OBBBA coverage losses.
 These datasets, examined together, reveal a compounding pattern that no single dataset captures alone.

 The compounding nature of these pressures — trade disruption + conflict costs + AI bifurcation + supply chain reconfiguration — creates conditions where economic, social, and cultural rights face simultaneous threats from multiple directions.